Graph theory-based structural analysis on density anomaly of silica glass: Methods

 Two force-matching potentials (FMP) \cite{urata2021a, urata2021b} were utilized.
-These have been reported elsewhere to reproduce forces from density functional theory (DFT) calculations performed on a-SiO$_2$ and F-doped a-SiO$_2$.
-The configurations used for DFT calculations were extracted from trajectories of long-time classical MD simulations performed using the Buckingham-type functional in the BKS potential.
+These have been reported elsewhere to reproduce forces from density functional theory (DFT) calculations performed on \silica{} and F-doped \silica.
+The configurations used for DFT calculations were extracted from trajectories of long-time classical MD simulations performed using the Buckingham-type functional in the Teter potential \cite{du2004}.
 The first FMP (named as FMP-v1 hereafter) reproduces density minima of silica at a lower temperature than the BKS potential, but overestimates density of silica at room temperature\cite{urata2021a}.
-The second FMP (FMP-v2) was developed by considering both forces of atoms and energies of configurations to remedy overestimation of density in FMP-v1 \cite{urata2021b}.
+The second FMP (FMP-v2) was developed by considering both forces of atoms and energies of configurations to remedy the overestimation of density in FMP-v1 \cite{urata2021b}.
 Interestingly, FMP-v2 is able reproduce the room temperature density of silica glass accurately, but does not exhibit density anomaly of silica glass.
-This study aims to identify some structural variations relating to the silica density anomaly by quantifying topological differences of silica glass configurations obtained using FMP-v1 and FMP-v2 force fields since the former reproduces said anomaly, but the latter does not.
-Hereafter, pure silica glass models obtained by FMP-v1 and FMP-v2 are named glass-v1 and glass-v2, respectively.
-All F-doped silica glasses shown were modeled using only FMP-v1, and the effect of F-doping on the reduction of the density anomaly was also investigated using D-measure.